Masha Moskalyova case: Reactions

 The representative of the European Commission, Peter Stano, compared the persecution of Aleksey Moskalyov with the policies of Joseph Stalin and called on Russia to respect its own constitution "instead of punishing children and parents for political reasons".

 Aftermath

-Due to multiple threats from FSB and police surveillance, the family fleed Russia in October 2024, making their way to Armenia.
+Due to multiple threats from FSB and police surveillance, the family fled Russia in October 2024, making their way to Armenia.
 From Armenia, Moskalyovs applied for humanitarian visas under Section 22, Sentence 2 of the German Residence Act.
 In July 2025, however, German Federal Ministry of the Interior announced suspension of humanitarian admission procedures.
+In March 2026 the Moskalyovs arrived in France after being granted humanitarian visas there.